dalkiranrengin/Rengin_GoogleAnalytics/README.md

 1) Casual riders tend to use bikes for longer durations compared to annual members.
 Introducing discounts for extended ride times could serve as an incentive for casual riders and encourage annual members to extend their ride durations.

-2) Casual riders exhibit peak activity on weekends and during the summer and spring, suggesting the potential benefit of offering seasonal or weekend-only memberships tailored to their usage patterns.
+2) Casual riders exhibit peak activity on weekend, suggesting the potential benefit of offering weekend-only memberships tailored to their usage patterns.